securade/yolov7face/README.md

 ### Face anonymization

-To anonymize detected faces, you should pass the face anonymizer instance to the `anonymizer` class of `YOLOv7Face`:
+To anonymize detected faces, you should pass the face anonymizer instance to the `anonymizer` parameter of `YOLOv7Face`:

 ```python
 from yolov7face import YOLOv7Face, YOLOv7Configs, YOLOV7_WIDERFACE_MODEL, FaceAnonymizer